resess/GoalExplorer/README.md

 used to dynamically explore to find the target of interest.

 ### Compatibility
 Currently, the tool supports API levels 25 and under.
-The Android Applications should also not use androidx libraries.
-This is due to a dependency on Backstage which fails to analyze components of these applications.
+The Android Applications should also not use androidx libraries, due to a dependency on Backstage which fails to analyze components of these applications.

 ## Table of Contents
 1. [Pre-requisites](#pre-requisites)